QualiTorque/torque-vs-code-extensions/README.md

-# VS Code Extension for Quali Torque
+# VS Code Extension for Torque

+The Quali Torque language extension aims to ease the life of the Torque content creators by providing file validations, code completions and other editing tools available.

 ## Features

-The Quali Torque language extension aims to ease life of Torque content creators by providing file validations, code completions and other editing tools available.

 ### Code auto-completion